-Helideck is a purpose-built helicopter take-off and landing area including all structures, fire-fighting appliances and other equipment necessary for the safe operation of helicopters.
+Helideck is a purpose-built helicopter take-off and landing area including all structures, firefighting appliances and other equipment necessary for the safe operation of helicopters.

-Helicopter landing area is an area on a ship designated for emergency landing of helicopters.
+Helicopter landing area is an area on a ship designated for occasional or emergency landing of helicopters but not designed for routine helicopter operations.